JIC-CSB/jicagile/README.rst

 In the above ``-p`` is the short hand for ``--primary-contact`` and ``-e`` is short hand for ``--theme``.

-Note that as the ``agl`` tool simply creates text files it can be used together with ``git``.
-It can be quite satisfying to have the agile project management file under version control on GitHub.
+Note that the ``agl`` tool simply creates text files.
+It can be therefore be used together with ``git``.
+It can be quite satisfying to have the agile project management files under version control on GitHub.

 Once you have had your sprint review meeting and all the relevant files have been moved to the ``current/done`` directory create a